InverterNetwork/contracts/memory-bank/techContext.md

 - **Performance and Security for refactor**: Confirmed through successful testing.
 - **Next**: Proceed with `FM_BC_DBC` module implementation.

-**Overall Assessment**: `DiscreteCurveMathLib_v1` and `PackedSegmentLib.sol` are stable, fully tested, and production-ready.
+**Overall Assessment**: `DiscreteCurveMathLib_v1`, `PackedSegmentLib.sol`, and the `DiscreteCurveMathLib_v1.t.sol` test suite are stable, fully tested, and production-ready.
 Documentation is being updated.
 The project is prepared for the `FM_BC_DBC` implementation phase.